How to heat a hot tub faster…

 The benefits include significantly faster heat-up times – usually in around 2 – 3 hours, as water temperature is raised by up to 12 °C per hour – and vastly reduced energy costs compared to electric heating.
 In ‘real world’ operation, customers have reduced their heating costs by £500.00 per year.

 Bowman offer a comprehensive range of heat exchangers that are suitable for hot tubs, as they are easy to install and provide long-life durability.
 These include the super compact 25 kW EC80-5113-3T, which at just 368 mm long is so compact it can be installed virtually anywhere.

-For further information on hot tub heating using Bowman heat exchangers, download the marketing bulletin ‘Heating Hot Tubs Faster’, our case study leaflet ’Energy Efficient Hot Tub Heating for Luxury Golf Resort’, or speak directly to our technical sales team on +44 (0)121 359 5401.
+For further information on hot tub heating using Bowman heat exchangers, download the marketing bulletin ‘Heating Hot Tubs Faster’, one of our case study leaflets, or speak directly to our technical sales team on +44 (0)121 359 5401.